mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "So why was it delivered to you?"

-"It was intended for Melna, my wife."
+"It was intended for Melna, my jundwoman."

 "Melna, as in the senator?"